imananoosheh/Email_Only_Auth_System/README.md

    cd server
    node server.js
    ```
-6. open index.html enter the same email you enter in SEND_TO_EMAIL_EXAMPLE field in .env file and test it out!
+6. open index.html enter the same email you enter in the SEND_TO_EMAIL_EXAMPLE field in .env file and test it out!
 7. Happy logging in using Only Email Authentication